-Not only are we walking the path with you; helping your child with their therapy needs and supporting and guide you along the way – we’re also here to assist with other resources that might be helpful to your child and your family.
-Here, you’ll find information flyers on specific learning difficulties as well as links to external resources you may find useful.
+Not only are we walking the path with you; helping your child with their therapy needs and supporting and guiding you along the way – we’re also here to assist with other resources that might be helpful to your child and your family.
+Here, you’ll find information on the NDIS, information flyers on specific learning difficulties as well as links to external resources you may find useful.

 National Standards for Disability Services – Easy Read Version

 There are six National Standards that apply to disability service providers.
 These are: 1) Rights 2) Participation and Inclusion 3) Individual Outcomes 4) Feedback and Complaints 5) Service Access and 6) Service Management.

 The standards have been written by Government in collaboration with people with disabilities, their families and their carers, advocates of people with disability and professionals who work with people with disability.
 People with disability, their families and their carers must receive the best service possible from their providers and these standards provide a guide for what should be expected.

 The transition from WA NDIS (National Disability Insurance Scheme) to NDIS is currently taking place for families.
 Some families have asked us how best to prepare for their NDIS planning meetings.